jasset75/apollo/docs/index.md

 - partition_key = False

-    indicates that this column should be the partition key, defining more than one partition key column creates a compound partition key
+    indicates that this column should be the partition key, defining more than one partition key column creates a compound partition key.

 - index = False

-    bool flag, indicates an index should be created for this column
+    bool flag, indicates an index should be created for this column.

 - default = None

-    the default value, can be a value or a callable (no args)
+    the default value, can be a value or a callable (no args).

 - required = False

     boolean, is the field required?
-Model validation will raise and exception if required is set to True and there is a None value assigned
+Model validation will raise and exception if required is set to True and there is a None value assigned.

 - clustering_order = None

-    only applicable on clustering keys (primary keys that are not partition keys) determines the order that the clustering keys are sorted on disk
+    only applicable on clustering keys (primary keys that are not partition keys) determines the order that the clustering keys are sorted on disk.

 - discriminator_column = False